 Data Modeling in the 1960s

-The concept of Data Modeling started becoming important in the 1960s, as management information systems (MIS) became popular.
-(Prior to 1960, there was very little data or data storage.
+The concept of Data Modeling started becoming important in the 1960s, as management information systems (MISs) became popular.
+(Before 1960, there was very little data or data storage.
 Computers of this time were essentially giant calculators).
-A variety of theoretical data models were proposed during the 60s, including three, which became a reality.
+Various theoretical data models were proposed during the 1960s, including three that became a reality.
 The first two are “the hierarchical data model” and “the network data model.”
 The third theoretical model, the relational model, was proposed by Edgar F. Codd in the late 1960s.

 Data Modeling in the 1970s